jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/324628937&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>I guess if there&rsquo;s one thing that I&rsquo;d like people to think about is the power in who they are.
+<blockquote>&ldquo;I guess if there&rsquo;s one thing that I&rsquo;d like people to think about is the power in who they are.
 We are all powerful creators.
-The more people that people come to realize that and strive for that, the better off we will all be, not just as Mi&rsquo;kmaq but as Canada, 150 years from now.</blockquote>
+The more people that people come to realize that and strive for that, the better off we will all be, not just as Mi&rsquo;kmaq but as Canada, 150 years from now.&rdquo;</blockquote>

 I asked what lesson or teaching he would share if other Aboriginal or non-Aboriginal people were listening, and his answer, after a moment of thought, was just two words: Honour thyself.